 Examples of how to use DocTo

-Even though it is easy to convert one file at a time, Sometimes you need to convert an entire directory of RTF Files (or txt files) to Docs.
+Even though it is easy to convert one file at a time, Sometimes you need to convert an entire directory of text Files (or rtf files) to PDFs.
 You can do this easily on the command line using Docto.

-The command line below shows how you can convert all the RTF Files in a folder to a Microsoft Word Document file - Doc.
+The command line below shows how you can convert all the text files in a folder to a Adobe PDF Format file - PDF.
 If you provide a directory and an extension, docto knows to convert all the documents matching that extension in that directory.

 or easier to read